Updated: Final pricing, specifications, and availability details have been added following the product's official launch.

 Solos AirGo A6 smart glasses drop cameras and cut weight to about 19 grams

 The biggest change is physical.
 Last year’s AirGo A5 weighed 36 to 40 grams, depending on frame style.
-The new AirGo A6 weigh around 19 grams.
+The new AirGo A6 weighs approximately 19 grams.

 That reduction comes partly from thinner temple arms, even though those arms still contain speakers, batteries, and other electronics.
 Solos is trying to make the smart parts disappear into a frame that looks and feels closer to ordinary eyewear.

 The tradeoff is blunt: no camera, less bulk.
-The Solos AirGo A6 smart glasses rely on voice interactions instead of visual capture, with hands-free AI features that include question answering, real-time translations, and calendar reminders.
+The Solos AirGo A6 smart glasses rely on voice interactions for a hands-free AI experience, including question answering, real-time translations, and calendar reminders.

-The glasses will support “full prescription lens compatibility,” according to Solos via The Verge.
+The glasses support “full prescription lens compatibility,” according to Solos.

 That detail matters because prescription support pushes these closer to daily eyewear, not a secondary gadget people swap in only when they want AI features.
-Solos also plans multiple designs, including transparent color options that reveal the electronics inside.
+The A6 is available in multiple designs, including transparent color options that reveal the electronics inside.

 For readers tracking the broader camera-free eyewear category, XOOMAR has also covered the rise of camera-free smart glasses.
 The A6 announcement fits that same product logic, but with a sharper weight claim.